The TDG Regulations have been consolidated to include amendment SOR/2017-253 (Marine Provisions).

 The ICAO Technical Instructions require the approval of training programmes for air carriers.
 Information may be obtained from the Chief, Dangerous Goods Standards, Civil Aviation, Transport Canada.

-- (m) for marine transport, the requirements set out in the IMDG Code and the “Dangerous Goods Shipping Regulations”, as applicable, and the requirements in Part 11, Marine, of these Regulations.
+(m) for marine transport, the requirements of the IMDG Code and the requirements of Part 11 (Marine) of these Regulations.